ExaWorks/job-api-spec/specification.md

 - [ ] think more about env var expansion in arguments and other places.
 The important issue is how much of a burden this is on implementations if we mandate it.

-- [ ] add ability to have custom attributes which could be passed to the underlying LRM (aka. dynamic attributes).

 - [ ] we need to go through the resource spec; many common things supported by other JM APIs are not supported by Flux Jobspec V1, such as